An Anchorage Reunion to Remember

 Make lasting moments in the Great Land.
 Alaska is a dream destination for almost everyone, so why not reunite in Anchorage and explore Alaska with the people who matter most in life?
 You’ll have plenty of time to share old memories and create plenty of new and unforgettable ones as well.

 Day 1: Getting Started

 The gang’s all here!
 Having trouble fitting everyone in the photo?
 Pick a panoramic backdrop.
 The scenic overlook at Glen Alps trailhead on Flattop Mountain offers sweeping views of the Anchorage skyline, surrounding mountains, and the waters of Cook Inlet; shuttles available.
-Closer to downtown, Point Woronzoff features a shot of the city from the west.
+Closer to downtown, Point Woronzof features a shot of the city from the west.
 It’s located along the the 11-mile Tony Knowles Coastal Trail, which makes it convenient for an afternoon stroll or bike ride.

 Day 2: Flying High

 It’s going to be a big day, so fill up on flapjacks or a big ole’ omelet and watch sea planes take off on water at a restaurant located on the shores of Lake Hood – the world’s busiest floatplane base.
 Then check out the Alaska Aviation Museum’s collection of vintage planes.
 The museum’s restoration projects return historic aircraft to the skies over Alaska.

 Take to the skies.
 Book a flightseeing tour from Lake Hood and fill your camera with stunning shots.
 Larger floatplanes like de Havilland Otters can take up to ten people at a time, and there’s no fighting over window seats; everyone has a spot with amazing views of Alaska’s glaciers and peaks.
 If everyone’s up for it, you can book trip that touches down on a glacier or a remote lake and hike in wild Alaska.